junjunjansent/color-project-ts/README.md

     - See if got proportion of RGBW, RYBW, CMYK
     - Hex, HSV, HSL, CMYK
     - Complementary Colour
-  - [x] As a user, I will be given the option to Save Colours that I may like to view them again in the future.
+  - [x] As a user, closest named colours, if the current selection is not named, will be shown and I would be able to navigate to that colour's profile.
-  - [x] As a user, I will be informed if the colour I have found has already been selected.
   - [x] As a user, with the selected colour, closest match of a certain set of colours will be shown that will explain the emotion association [hard coded]
-  - [x] As a user, I will be given a list of themes where I can select them to transform the current page into the colour style I am looking at
+  - [x] As a user, I will be given a list of themes where I can select them to transform the current page into the colour scheme I am looking at
-    - ?? each theme has 6 colours:
+    - Each scheme has 6 colours that will help to style features on the page such as:
       - Main Bg
-      - Nav Bar
       - Big Font
       - Small Font
       - Buttons
       - Second Button
+    - Schemes available (based on API) include:
       - monochrome
       - monochrome-dark
       - monochrome-light
       - analogic, complement
       - analogic-complement
       - triad
       - quad
+  - [x] As a user, I can see which colour scheme has been currently selected.
-  - [x] As a user, i can also select the sub colours inside each theme, that would navigate to their colour profile page
+  - [x] As a user, I can also select the sub colours inside each theme, that would navigate to their colour profile page
+  - [x] As a user, I can save a colour to a consolidated list so that I may revisit it if I wish.
+  - [x] As a user, if a colour has been saved, I will be informed and am able to navigate to the consolidated saved list.

 - Colour Game (/game/colour/match/)
   - [ ] As a user, I will be able to see a command bar that allows me to understand how the game works